Thank you for your support of the University Writing Center!

-- Set a consultation deadline of at least 24 hours before the paper is due.
+- Encourage your students to come to see us at least 24 hours before the work is due.

-- Remind students to bring a printed copy of the prompt as well as a hard copy of the draft.
+- Remind students to have the prompt on hand as well as the draft.

-- Help students understand that 30 minutes will not be enough to discuss many concerns; they can schedule more than one visit if necessary.
+- Help students understand that 30 minutes may not be enough time to discuss an entire assignment, especially if it is lengthy, but they can always schedule more than one visit!

 Does the Writing Center visit classes?

-With sufficient notice, consultants can make a presentation to your class about a particular topic, or about Writing Center services in general.
+We would love to make a presentation to your class about a particular topic, or about Writing Center services in general!
 Past topics have included: